 Heartbroken?
 Swelling with love?
 Check and check.

 Are we ever truly ready for the future?
 I don’t think so.
-Life is too uncertain to always be preapred.
-But that shouldn’t deter us from it.
+Life is too uncertain to always be prepared for it.
+But that shouldn’t deter us from living fully.
 Whether or not we have fun in the process is a choice.
 Me?
-I have chosen to live.
+I have chosen to dance.

 I boarded the plane, unsure of what to come.
 In the air, I took one last look at the Boston skyline.
 The clouds pressed against the horizon.
 A brilliant swath of pinkish-orange hues left the sky ablaze.